Cash Time Loan Centers logo

 Several features distinguish Cash Time from pawn-style competitors.
 A 24/7 online account portal lets borrowers check balances, schedule payments, and monitor available funds without branch visits.
 The company explicitly accepts applicants with poor credit, no credit, or those actively rebuilding — a broader acceptance window than most personal loan lenders.
 Branch hours run Monday through Friday 9AM–6PM with Saturday availability (10AM–4PM), though the location is closed Sundays and eight named holidays.

-Cash Time addresses a real need for borrowers who are locked out of traditional credit and need fast cash.
+Cash Time addresses a real need for borrowers who are locked out of traditional credit and are researching short-term cash access.
 That said, title and registration loans are secured by a vehicle — defaulting creates a direct repossession risk.
-The website promotes 'competitive rates' and 'no hidden fees' but does not disclose specific APRs anywhere in the content reviewed.
+The website promotes 'rate claims to verify' and 'no fees to verify' but does not disclose specific APRs anywhere in the content reviewed.
 Title loan products in Arizona commonly carry annualized rates well above 100%.
 Prospective borrowers should request the full loan agreement, confirm the APR in writing, and calculate total repayment cost before committing.

 Services & Features